-Disposable Food Container: Single use disposable containers used for the purpose of serving and/or transporting Prepared Food as that term is defined herein.
+Disposable Food Container: Single use disposable containers used for the purpose of serving and transporting prepared, and ready-to-consume food or beverages.
 This includes but is not limited to plates, cups, bowls, trays, and hinged or lidded containers.
-This does not include single-use packaging for unprepared food, non single-use items such as disposable straws, cup lids, or utensils.
+This does not include single-use packaging for unprepared food, nor single-use items such as disposable straws, cup lids, or utensils.